fury-gl/fury/docs/source/posts/2021/2021-08-23-final-work-antriksh.rst

 -  **Add support for Horizontal Layout**

    Added support for Horizontal Layout in the layout module.
 This layout allows the user to stack actors in a horizontal fashion.
-Primarilty, should be used for laying out UI elements as there is no meaning of horizontal/vertical in 3D space.
+Primarily, should be used for laying out UI elements as there is no meaning of horizontal/vertical in 3D space.

    *Pull Requests:*